cablelabs/docsis-ns3/doc/source/model-overview.rst

 scheduling, and queueing (via Active Queue Management (AQM)) present in the cable modem and CMTS.

-The physical channel is a highly abstracted model ofthe Orthogonal Frequency Division Multiplexing (OFDM)-based downstream and OFDM with Multiple Access (OFDMA)-based upstream PHY layer.
+The physical channel is a highly abstracted model of the Orthogonal Frequency Division Multiplexing (OFDM)-based downstream and OFDM with Multiple Access (OFDMA)-based upstream PHY layer.
 The channel model supports all of the basic DOCSIS OFDM/OFDMA PHY configuration options (#subcarriers, bit loading, frame